HaraldHanssen/signal-effect-cs/README.md

-# signal-effect
+# signal-effect-cs
 Reactive signal library without any dependencies.
+(In progress)

 ## The signal library contains three types of primitives: